hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 Latacunga is around 2 hours from Ecuador’s capital city of Quito.
 Most travelers move south from Quito’s Quitumbe Terminal to explore the nearby reserves, including Cotopaxi National Park.

-🚌 Quito to Latacunga Buses | Buses Depart: frequently from Terminal Terrestre Quitumbe | Average Bus Fare: $3 USD Duration: 2 hours | Dependent on what bus company, you may be dropped on the main highway where you will have to bargain with taxi’s for a ride into town (I couldn’t get lower than $4 for the 2 minute ride)
+🚌 Quito to Latacunga Buses | Buses Depart: frequently from Terminal Terrestre Quitumbe | Average Bus Fare: $3 USD Duration: 2 hours | Depending on what bus company, you may be dropped on the main highway where you will have to bargain with taxi’s for a ride into town (I couldn’t get lower than $4 for the 2-minute ride)

 Alternatively, from the South, most travelers will come from Riobamba, or as far away as Cuenca.
-Be mindful that the bus ride from Cuenca takes at least 8 hours, so a night bus may be optimal.
+Be mindful that the bus ride from Cuenca to Latacunga takes at least 8 hours, so a night bus may be optimal.

 🚌 Riobamba to Latacunga Ecuador Bus Company: Chimborazo | Average One-Way ticket: $4 | Duration: 2 hours